 Marengo Holiday Park | Great Ocean Rd

 We have to admit, we’ve got a soft spot for Apollo Bay.
 If we could live anywhere along the Great Ocean Rd, this would probably be it.
 Book your campsite at Marengo next summer and you’ll see what we’re talking about.
+Sure, it's a slight drive out of Melbourne, but we deserve it in 2021 and it truly is some of the best camping you'll find in Victoria.
 Holiday Park is on the comfier side of the camping spectrum.
 You’re 50m back from the beach, there’s good WIFI coverage throughout the site, plus all your upgrades like cozy cabins, BBQ, adventure playgrounds and a massive Camp Kitchen.
 A good one for camping newbies, or families with a pooch in tow.

 Johanna Beach | Great Ocean Rd

-Another classic spot along the Great Ocean Rd.
+Another classic camping spot, and one of the best camping spots, along the Great Ocean Rd that still holds up in 2021.
 Johanna Beach is actually used as a back-up for the World Surf League championships if the waves at Belles Beach suck (which happens about once every billion years).
 It’s a quiet little spot among the sand dunes, perfect if you like a spot of surfing with your camp.
 It’s free too, which is a bonus, although that does mean you’ll have to go without power.
 Just a heads up: the surface is a little uneven, and there’s a mean slope heading down towards the beach.
 You might want to bring some squishy bedding to even out the angle.

 Cape Conran | Gippsland

 You’ll find Cape Conran near Marlo in East Gippsland.
 It’s a giant coastal park, and the Cape Conran campgrounds (also known as Banksia Bluff) are just 100m back from the beach.
 There’s plenty of good campsites to pick from too—about 135 spread out over 1km.
-Check the website in August if you want to go in for the Christmas ballot (they raffle off the best campsites), and Easter bookings can be made up to 1 year in advance.
-Sounds hectic, but trust us—it’s popular for a reason.
+Check the website in August if you want to go in for the Christmas ballot (they raffle off the best campsites), and Easter bookings can be made up to one year in advance.
+Sounds hectic, but trust us—it’s popular because it's some of the best camping you'll fin in the state.
 It’s probably the most beautiful beach spot past Lakes Entrance.
 Make sure you hike down to Salmon Rocks for an epic photo opp.

 Sealer’s Cove | Wilsons Promontory

 Perfect if you’re looking for a Prom date without the crowds.
-Sealer’s Cove is a hike-in campsite, which means it’s out of reach for the average boombox-wielding campervan.
+Sealer’s Cove is a hike-in campsite, which means it’s out of reach for the average boombox-wielding campervan, but trecking to one of the best camping spots in Victoria is truly worth it.
 The people that find this little gem are after solitude and scenery—and they get both in abundance.
 The hike in is about 10km, which is substantial, but it’s one of the prettiest walks in all of Victoria.
 The campsite has basic toilet facilities, but you’ll need to BYO drinking water.
 You can also only stay two nights at a time, and you’ll need permits from the Tidal River Visitor’s Centre (or online).
 A bit of faff, but the experience is well worth it.

 Blanket Bay | Otway National Park

 Another classic in the Great Otway National Park.
 Head to Blanket Bay if you enjoy any of the following: hiking, walking, tramping, bushwalking, trees, nature, koalas and panoramic views of the Southern Ocean.
-Bookings open each year on 1 August, and we’d advise getting in early—this place is probably the most popular overnight spot in the Otways.
+Bookings open each year on 1 August, and we’d advise getting in early if you want to nab a place at the best camping spots Victoria has to offer—this place is probably the most popular overnight spot in the Otways.
 You can get a campervan in there, or otherwise pitch your tent on one of the 22 beautiful campsites.
 For facilities, you’ve got non-flush toilets, shared picnic tables and fireplaces (just BYO wood).